ISHITVAVERMA/RoaDify/README.md

 # Proposed System Model

 The proposed system does not require any extra information such as lane width and time to lane crossing.
-Concepts such as 1.Hough Transform
+Concepts such as
+1. Hough Transform
-2.Gaussian Blur
+2. Gaussian Blur
-3.Bitwise AND
+3. Bitwise AND
-4.Grayscale image of Image Processing are used.
+4. Grayscale image of Image Processing are used.

 # Software Used